|email - August 2014|

 Ryan’s argument is that it makes much more sense to believe that a whale-like creature evolved into the first wolf.
 That is, an aquatic dinosaur (an ichthyosaur, for example) made the transition from reptile to mammal by evolving mammary glands to nourish live young, and warm-blooded metabolism.
 Then this aquatic mammal evolved into the first land mammal.
 But, Ryan points out, there is no scientific way to prove or disprove either theory.

 As Victoria pointed out, in this case experimentation and actual observation don’t matter.
-All that matters is if more evolutionists believe that a wolf-like create evolved into a whale-like creature than believe that a whale-like creature evolved into a wolf-like creature.
+All that matters is if more evolutionists believe that a wolf-like creature evolved into a whale-like creature than believe that a whale-like creature evolved into a wolf-like creature.
 Evolutionists call it “consensus.”
 We call it “nonsensus.”

 Ryan’s second two loony theories are similar, so we omitted them.
 All three make the point that if one isn’t bound by experimentation and observation, one can make up any story about how anything happened, and call it “science.”
 If Ryan can make up a more plausible story, it doesn’t matter if another story is too strongly entrenched in the “scientific” community (because Richard Dawkins said it).